philipwastakenwastaken/philipwastakenwastaken.github.io/index.md

 *Avatar: The Last Airbender* (ATLA) is a critically acclaimed animation series, by authors *Michael DiMartino* and *Bryan Konietzko*, that first aired in 2005.
 It split itself over two series, the titular *Avatar: The Last Airbender* and ending with *The Legend of Korra* in 2012.
 The first series follows *Aang*, a young boy struggling with the burden of being denoted the *Avatar*, while the notorious *Hundred-year War* rages on by the aggressors, the *Fire Nation*.
 The final series, *The Legend of Korra*, is set 70 years after the finale of the first series.
 Nothing but a child, *Korra* is likewise denoted the *Avatar*, and troubles follow.

 The series has only grown in popularity since its inception, and we therefore consider this a prime time to take a *deep dive* into the *Avatar: The Last Airbender* universe.
-We will explore the connections between characters, and characterize their behaviour (both invidually and in groups) by analyzying their spoken word.
+We will explore the connections between characters, and characterize their behaviour (both invidually and in groups) by analyzing their spoken word.
+Differences of mood within and across series will also be analyzed.
 All this is made possible by the use of the [Avatar fandom wiki](avatar.fandom.com/wiki/Avatar_Wiki), containing all information needed to make our analysis.

 # The social network visualized
 Within ATLA, characters have social relations, just like we do in real life.
 Some characters pave their way and become famous, while others live a humble life and stick to their own.
 In this section, we want to *visualize* the social network of ATLA.
 Each *node* of the network represents a character, and each *link* (the lines between nodes) represents a connection between two characters.
 For our analysis,